Zalkota/web3modal-tutorial/docs/blockforge/Project_Scope.md

 ---
 # Project Scope

 The Blockforge NFT Project is a decentralized, community-driven Play-To-Earn metaverse platform designed on Minecraft.
-Each NFT is a Play-To-Earn pass that allows a user to earn $FORGE tokens in-game. $FORGE tokens can be used  to purchase plots of land within BlockForge Minecraft Server.
+Each NFT is a Play-To-Earn Pass that allows a user to earn $FORGE tokens in-game. $FORGE tokens can be used  to purchase plots of land(i.e. Territories) within BlockForge Minecraft Server.